ChengdaXu/android-interview-questions/README.md

     - FragmentStatePagerAdapter: Here, the fragment instance will be destroyed when it is not visible to the user, except the saved state of the fragment.

 * **What is the difference between adding/replacing fragment in backstack?** - [Learn from here](https://stackoverflow.com/questions/24466302/basic-difference-between-add-and-replace-method-of-fragment/24466345)
+    - Add
+        - Behavior:
+            - Adds a new fragment on top of existing fragments in the container.
+            - Existing fragments remain in the container but are hidden (not destroyed).
+        - Back Stack:
+            - If added to the back stack (addToBackStack("tag")), pressing the back button pops the added fragment and reveals the previous fragment(s).
+    - replace
+        - Behavior:
+            - Removes all existing fragments in the container and adds the new fragment.
+            - Previous fragments are destroyed (unless the transaction is added to the back stack).
+        - Back Stack:
+            - If added to the back stack, pressing the back button reverts the transaction, restoring the previous fragments.

 * **How would you communicate between two Fragments?**
+    - Use a ViewModel scoped to the host activity.
+Both fragments observe the same ViewModel instance.
+    - Use the fragment result Api

 * **What is retained `Fragment`?** - [Learn from here](https://www.linkedin.com/posts/outcomeschool_softwareengineer-androiddev-android-activity-7265620144289193984-hlpH)
+    - A Retained Fragment in Android is a special type of fragment that is not destroyed when its host activity is recreated due to configuration changes (e.g. screen rotation, language change).
+It retains its instance and data across activity recreation, making it useful for preserving state or continuing background tasks.
+    - Deprecated in favor of ViewModel

 * **What is the purpose of `addToBackStack()` while commiting fragment transaction?**
+    - A Fragment Transaction in Android is a mechanism that allows you to perform a series of operations (like adding, removing, replacing, or hiding Fragments) as a single, atomic unit.
     - By calling addToBackStack(), the replace transaction is saved to the back stack so the user can reverse the transaction and bring back the previous fragment by pressing the Back button.
 For more [Learn from here](https://stackoverflow.com/questions/22984950/what-is-the-meaning-of-addtobackstack-with-null-parameter)

 #### Views and ViewGroups